 The Leading Provider for Enterprise RTLS Asset Tracking

 Link Labs AirFinder Onsite is the leading solution for a business looking for a Real Time Location System solution (RTLS solution).
 Link Labs has been providing asset tracking solutions for companies since 2014.
 Link Labs provides you with the solution that best fits your company’s needs.
 We don’t just provide you with a tag to attach to your assets, we give you the whole system!
-Our RTLS software system provides you with submeter accuracy using Bluetooth Low Energy (BLE) as opposed to AirTag’s use of Ultra-Wide Band (UWB).
+Our RTLS software system provides you with up to meter-level accuracy using Bluetooth Low Energy (LE) as opposed to AirTag’s use of Ultra-Wide Band (UWB).
 Our solution was created to help companies improve their workflow efficiencies.
 Companies can choose from either AirFinder OnSite – designed to help users locate assets within buildings and contained spaces – and AirFinder Everywhere – designed to help users locate assets inside, outside, and everywhere in between.

 AirFinder stands out from AirTags in a number of ways.
 AirTags are priced at $25-$29 each before accessories, keychains, and of course the iPhone and required monthly Wifi and cellular service charge per user.
 AirFinder Onsite tags are priced more affordably at $8-$15 per tag.
 The cost effectiveness allows us to scale at an enterprise level.
 AirFinder also has a longer battery life than AirTag.
 While AirTag has a battery life of only one year, AirFinder has a battery life of five years or more.